All posts

 Verbiflow writes every send, open, click, reply, LinkedIn connect, accepted message, and call attempt as its own activity on the right contact, account, and deal in HubSpot, Salesforce, and Attio.
 Before it writes, it checks what already exists, so the CRM gets cleaner instead of filling up with duplicate contacts from every sequencer in the stack.

 Because each touch is its own activity on the right contact and account, you can see which sequence, sender, and channel created the meeting.
-The report runs natively in HubSpot or Salesforce.
-No CSVs.
+The report runs natively in HubSpot or Salesforce, without any CSV export.

 Status changes that fire on real replies

-“Move to MQL on first positive reply” works because the reply is an activity in the CRM with the right details.
+“Move to MQL on first positive reply” works because the reply is an activity in the CRM with the right details on it.
 “Notify the AE on the second LinkedIn DM” works for the same reason.
-The workflows are built on real engagement events, not on the contact-level status flags the sequencer flipped.
+The workflows fire on actual engagement events, not on whatever contact-level status flag the sequencer happened to flip.

-AE prep that doesn’t require a second tab
+AE prep that doesn’t need a second tab

 The AE opens the contact record before the call and sees the full sequence timeline.
 Every send, every open, every reply, who sent it, and what was said.
-They walk into the call with the same context the SDR had.
-No more “hold on, let me find this in the sequencer.”
+They walk in with the same context the SDR had, and they don’t have to go hunting in the sequencer for it.

 One number for the weekly review